jwaliszko/ExpressiveAnnotations/README.md

 Toolchain functions available out of the box at server and client side:

 ```
+DateTime Now()
+  Gets the current date and time, expressed as the local time.
 DateTime Today()
-  Gets the current date, with the time component set to 00:00:00.
+  Gets the current date with the time component set to 00:00:00, expressed as the local time.
+int Length(str)
+  Gets the number of characters in the specified string (null-safe).
 string Trim(string str)
-  Removes all leading and trailing white-space characters from the current string.
+  Removes all leading and trailing white-space characters from the specified string (null-safe).
+string Concat(string strA, string strB)
+  Concatenates two specified strings.
+string Concat(string strA, string strB, strC)
+  Concatenates three specified strings.
 int CompareOrdinal(string strA, string strB)
   Compares strings using ordinal sort rules.
+An integer that indicates the lexical relationship
+  between the two comparands is returned:
+    less than zero    - strA is less than strB,
+    zero              - strA and strB are equal,
+	greater than zero - strA is greater than strB.
 int CompareOrdinalIgnoreCase(string strA, string strB)
   Compares strings using ordinal sort rules and ignoring the case of the strings being compared.
 bool IsNullOrWhiteSpace(string str)